 |BHHS Learning Communities are designed around our Four Cornerstones and the District Guiding Principles to the right.|

-Still in development, the Four Cornerstones are the foundation upon which our curriculum, scheduling, collaboration, and interactions will be based and important qualities required for successful learning communities.
+The Four Cornerstones are the foundation upon which our curriculum, scheduling, collaboration, and interactions will be based and important qualities required for successful learning communities.